swade1987/hands-on-with-kubernetes-workshop/docs/3-build-cluster.md

 # Build the Kubernetes cluster

-## 1. Changing cluster node location
+## 1. Changing cluster node location and ssh keypair name

 It is possible to change the physical location of the nodes created within Digital Ocean.

 This is possible by changing the `region` variable within `/terraform/variables.tf`

+Additionally change the `ssh_key_name` variable within `/terraform/variables.tf`

 ## 2. Generate new SSH keypair